randykinne/delivery-service/README.md

-# delivery-service
+# springboot-rest-api-example

-This is an app to test building a REST API with spring
+This is an project to showcase building a REST API with spring

 You can build with maven or gradle within IntelliJ by using the `pom.xml` or by using the standard maven commands: